Use of Faulty States in Cat-Code Error Correction: Propagation of Phases for State Initialisation

-As the number of coherent state components increases, the number of degrees of freedom in their relative phases exceeds the two degrees of freedom available in a displacement.
-The consequence, as depicted in Figure~\ref{fig:peaked_displaced_cat}, is that the overlap with any logical state restricted to a modular photon number subspace must decrease.
-By contrast, tele-correction involving YS states is not sensitive to these additional degrees of freedom; it may always be viewed as a combination of modular photon number measurements.

-If the YS state is used as the input to the first rail in Figure~\ref{fig:cat_tele_recovery_circuit}~(a), then the first controlled rotation and measurement is a direct copy of the photon number measurement circuit in Figure~\ref{fig:cat_tele_recovery_circuit}~(c) with the second rail as the target.
-The stable performance of the tele-correction scheme in this situation under measurement error is verified in the results of Figure~\ref{fig:ys_tele_correction_circuit_sample_results}.
-On the other hand, if the YS state is used as the input to the second rail of the tele-correction circuit, we may interpret the combination of both controlled rotations and the central measurement together as a measurement of the modular sum of photon numbers in the first and third rails.
+If the YS state is used as the input to the second rail of the tele-correction circuit, we may interpret the combination of both controlled rotations and the central measurement together as a measurement of the modular sum of photon numbers in the first and third rails.
 The resultant state in this case, prior to measurement, would be \begin{widetext}